BRYN4444/HitmanRoulette/README.md

   * There is now the possibility for a disguise requirement (when applicable) of the same outfit appearing more than once (one disguise across two targets).
 Before, due to how the data was parsed, each disguise could only be required once.
 * **Current Plans:**
   * Support for the new October Elusive Target "The Drop" shortly after release, as well as Contracts Mode support for "Holiday Hoarders" and the "Hokkaido Show Festival" in November.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
->* Have troubles or questions about the Stream Overlay.

 ---